-- Heat the pork jowls in a large stock pot over medium heat.
+- Heat the salt pork in a large stock pot over medium heat.
 Cook for 3-5 minutes to render off some of the grease, but so not drain the grease.

-- Add one quart (4 cups) of water to the pot.
+- Add the water to the pot.
 Bring the water to a boil, then reduce the heat to low, cover and simmer for 10 minutes.